arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ![Install Nano BLE board](assets/BoardsManager.png)

 **2.** Also, let's make sure we have all the libraries we need installed.
 If we are using the online IDE, there is no need to install anything.
-If we are using the offline IDE, this can be done by navigating to **Tools > Manage libraries...**, search for **Arduino_TensorFlowLite** and **Arduino:LSM9DS1**, and install them both.
+If we are using the offline IDE, this can be done by navigating to **Tools > Manage libraries...**, search for **Arduino:LSM9DS1**, and install it.

 ![Install the necessary libraries](assets/libManager.png)

+**3.** Lastly the [TensorFlow Lite Micro Library for Arduino](https://github.com/tensorflow/tflite-micro-arduino-examples) needs to be installed.
+You can find the installation instructions on the libraries github page [here](https://github.com/tensorflow/tflite-micro-arduino-examples#how-to-install).

 There are more detailed [Getting Started](https://www.arduino.cc/en/Guide/NANO33BLESense) and [Troubleshooting](https://www.arduino.cc/en/Guide/Troubleshooting) guides on the Arduino site if you need help.